Chapter 1: The World at Stake

 The mayor nodded and signed the report, the conclusion to a brief yet fatal failure.
 The meeting was adjourned.
 His back hunched, the massive bull strode out of the office.
 He still had much to do to prepare for his resignation.

 Dr. Sturmer surveyed the wreckage from the safety of his gondola, the courtesy of the ZCID.
 There had already been talk of disbanding, the remaining servicemen banding together to work for his cause.
 He knew if used correctly the portal could be a terrible weapon, one capable of destroying the city….or saving it.
 It was all his choice, being the top surviving scientist.
 He had learnt a lot from Schiff, the gaining of power, retaining it….he had long since possessed those abilities.
 Finally, the opportunity had come.
-He didn't care if it took years, decades….he would be the one to complete this endeavor, to deploy the E14 for his own purposes.
+He didn't care if it took years, decades….he would be the one to complete this endeavour, to deploy the E14 for his own purposes.
 He just needed the resources.

 A stout leopard walked up to him, saluting stiffly.